 #1: Take Papers 1 and 2 In One Sitting, if Possible

-IB Biology SL and IB Biology HL papers 1 and 2 are given back to back, forcing you to write for 2 hours for SL and 3 hours and 15 minutes for HL.
+IB Biology SL and IB Biology HL papers 1 and 2 are given back to back, forcing you to write for two hours for SL and three hours and 15 minutes for HL.
 You need to build up endurance, so you don't make careless mistakes when you are exhausted at the end of paper 2.

 By taking the IB Biology practice exam in one sitting, you build up important endurance for the real papers.
-If you don't have time in your schedule for a 2-hour or 3-hour 15-minute session, then splitting the papers up over a few days is fine.
+If you don't have time in your schedule for a two-hour or three-hour 15-minute session, then splitting the papers up over a few days is fine.
 Just make sure you follow the next rule: